joonbugs/personal-site/data/blog/first-post.md

 So I'm settling on this template for now, which seems to be decently navigable with VoiceOver, but fingers crossed that there isn't some fly in the ointment further down the line.

-Way too nerdy deets - built on Tailwind CSS 3.0 + Next 3.0 - still deciding where to host all this for now as I type this.
+Way too nerdy deets - built on Tailwind CSS 3.0 + NextJS 3.0 - still deciding where to host all this for now as I type this.